Keshavnemeli/snowboy-test/examples/Python/ReadMe.md

 ### Building the model
 Record 3 wav files with your wakeword name them `record1.wav, record2.wav, record3.wav` .
     Make sure they are `16000 sample rate, 16 bits, 1 channel` .
-    Use  tool like [audacity](https://www.audacityteam.org/download/windows/) to record or convert, if already recorded, to the above configuration.
+    Use  tool like [audacity](https://www.audacityteam.org/download/windows/) to record or convert to the above configuration.
-    Follow this [tutorial](https://learn.adafruit.com/microcontroller-compatible-audio-file-conversion?view=all) to convert the files.
+    If already reacorded, Follow this [tutorial](https://learn.adafruit.com/microcontroller-compatible-audio-file-conversion?view=all) to convert the files using audacity.
 Place these files in a `model` folder

 To Build the image and running the container use this [Dockerfile](https://github.com/seasalt-ai/snowboy/blob/master/Dockerfile).